Macroeconomic Datasets & Financial Data Repository

 S&P 500 Historical Returns (1990–2026)

-S&P 500 Price Index — Daily (1950–2026)
+S&P 500 — daily price (1950–2026)

-Nasdaq Composite — Daily (1971–2026)
+Nasdaq Composite — daily (1971–2026)

-VIX Volatility Index — Daily (1990–2026)
+VIX Volatility Index — daily (1990–2026)

-The “fear gauge” — market-implied 30-day S&P 500 volatility.
-9,000+ observations including GFC and COVID peaks at 80+.
+The fear index — 30-day implied volatility of the S&P 500.
+Over 9,000 observations including GFC and COVID peaks above 80.

 S&P 500 / M2 Money Supply Ratio (1959–2026)